TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 - Developed a navigation menu using TypoScript and Fluid.

-- Applied TypoScript to render the content (file :file:`DynamicContent.typoscript`).
+- Applied data processors to render the content via Fluid.

 This all sounds very sophisticated and complicated, but keep in mind, the extension (as it stands at this point in time) contains approximately six files